ali-zahedi/django-telethon/README.md

 After login telegram client the signal `telegram_client_registered` is emitted.

-1. you can listen to this signal by using the following code for example put this code to your ```receivers.py``` file in app directory:
+1. You can listen to this signal by using the following code for example put this code to your ```receivers.py``` file in app directory:

    ```python
    from functools import partial